Heatblur-Simulations/f-4e-manual/src/systems/radar.md

-A sixteen-position rotary knob used in conjunction with the Meter Switch to test various voltages, currents, and signals generated by the internals of the radar, independently and in conjunction with the Built In Test system.
+A sixteen-position rotary knob used in conjunction with the Meter Switch to test various voltages, currents, and signals generated by the internals of the radar, independently and in conjunction with the Built-In-Test system.
 Each position is dual purpose, noted with two sets of values; when the Meter Switch is in the VOLT position, the inner rim of the knob is active, delivering the specified voltage of the selected position.
 In the SIGNALS position of the Meter Switch, the outer current or signal value is tested.